1iEman/1iEman/README.md

 ### What I do

-- Collect and integrate data from various sources using APIs and web scraping
+- Collect and integrate data from various sources using APIs and web scraping.
-- Design and implement ETL pipelines to process and organize data efficiently using data engineering tools like Apache Airflow
+- Design and implement ETL pipelines to process and organize data efficiently using data engineering tools like Apache Airflow.
-- Manage and query databases using MySQL
+- Manage and query databases using MySQL.
-- Clean and preprocess data using Python libraries
+- Clean and preprocess data using Python libraries.
-- Train and fine-tune AI models for specific tasks using machine learning and deep learning techniques
+- Train and fine-tune AI models for specific tasks using machine learning and deep learning techniques.
-- Visualize data and model results using Matplotlib python, Power BI, or Apache Superset on Linux
+- Visualize data and model results using Matplotlib python, Power BI, or Apache Superset on Linux.

 ---
 ### 📫 Connect With Me